mozilla/fx-private-relay/docs/end-to-end-local-dev.md

 ```
 Forwarding      https://myrelay.ngrok.io -> 127.0.0.1:8000
 ```

+Add the ngrok.io domain to the allowed hosts:

+* `DJANGO_ALLOWED_HOST=127.0.0.1,myrelay.ngrok.io`

+In a different console, run the development server.
+Ensure:

+* The destination host works, such as http://127.0.0.1:8000
+* The ngrok.io hostname works, such as https://myrelay.ngrok.io

+Firefox Accounts authentication doesn't work with multiple domains.
+Most developers will continue to log in with FxA at http://127.0.0.1:8000

 #### Create SNS topic subscription that sends HTTPS POSTs to your local server
 To confirm an SNS HTTPS topic subscription, you need to receive and visit a